farfromguam/field-notes/README.md

 This project arose out of a need to remember what worked historically in our garden the years previously.
 A Log Book was suggested and it was an ideal soultion, a place to record data that could be looked over and added to.
 Through conversation with the garden planners I suggested that this Log Book could be built online and it could be a workable solution.

-I now have a *client* Taren Spence, She helps run this community garden near my house.
+I now have a *client*, She helps run this community garden near my house.
 Through conversations with her we disussed features of this web app and I was given a [rough scope of work](https://docs.google.com/file/d/1vTGu3K1QMnXq8YzdX1__k7Kvh58bQM7_Ju_w-GencE5vAnCfGidMc5Ca6Zkr/edit?usp=sharing).

 The current State
 -----------------